VOLUNTEER YOUR WAY

-Volunteering with Meals on Wheels is deeply satisfying and easy to fit into even the busiest schedule.
+Volunteering with FeedMore WNY's home-delivered meals program is deeply satisfying and easy to fit into even the busiest schedule.
 It takes only an hour of your day to deliver meals and a smile to the homebound and you can volunteer as frequently as you wish.
-And, as a Meals on Wheels volunteer, you help to enrich the lives of homebound seniors and disabled individuals by enabling them to maintain their dignity and independence.
+And, as a meal delivery volunteer, you help to enrich the lives of homebound seniors and disabled individuals by enabling them to maintain their dignity and independence.
 If that isn’t enough, just think of all the new friends you’ll make!

-Meals on Wheels for WNY delivers out of 25 sites throughout Erie County so we have a site near your work or home.
+FeedMore WNY's Meals on Wheels program delivers out of 25 sites throughout Erie County, and will be expanding into Niagara County on January 27, 2020 - so we have a site near your work or home.
 View all meal pick-up locations »

 Meal-delivery volunteers are needed Monday through Friday at various locations throughout WNY, including the city of Buffalo.
 Volunteers sign up as either drivers, servers or both and generally work in pairs to deliver much-needed nutrition and friendly conversation to up to 12 clients during the lunch hour.
 Volunteers can work as little or as much as they like – working every day, once a week or even once a month.